Lobethal: History

 Lobethal was settled in 1842 by Prussian immigrants, who migrated to South Australia with Pastor Gotthard Fritzsche aboard the sailing vessel Skjold, who initially went to Hahndorf but were alerted to good land in the upper Onkaparinga.
 German Lutheran settlers provided compatriot, Johann Friedrich Krummnow, who had arrived in South Australia three years earlier and was a naturalised English citizen, with funds for land purchases to establish the community.
 Krummnow wanted it based on his own principles of shared property and fervent prayer.
 The Lobethal settlers rejected Krummnow's vision and legally disputed his right to the land titles.

 "Lobethal" is German for "valley of praise".
 On the day of the division of the land, according to Reverend I. Ey's account, 'it received the name Lobethal, taken from the II Book of Chronicles, chapter 20, verse 26 (EN) (DE), which, according to Luther's translation, means Lobethal or 'Valley of praise'.

 The town, as with many German towns in South Australia, was built in typical Silesian Hufendorf style, with the cottages arranged in a line along the main street, and each family having a long, narrow strip of land (used for growing crops) stretching from the main street back to the village common, where all families could allow their animals to graze.
 The advantages of this layout were that everyone had access to both fresh water and the main road, and a relatively even distribution of fertile and infertile land.
 While the town has developed out of recognition (the main street was Mill Road, now the western boundary of the town), elements of the hufendorf layout remain.

 In 1845, St John's Lutheran Church was built; it is now the oldest Lutheran church building in Australia.
 A new church has been built alongside.
 Many of the settlers' traditions remain to this day, although the town is not as overtly Germanic as Hahndorf or Tanunda.

-In 1850, F.W.
-Kleinschmidt set up a brewery.
+In 1850, F. W. Kleinschmidt set up a brewery.
 It closed after about two decades when Kleinschmidt turned his attention to hop-growing – which subsequently became a focus for Lobethal's agriculture.
 The brewery itself was turned into the Lobethal Tweed Factory, which became the Onkaparinga Woollen Company and operated until 1992.

-A cricket bat factory utilising locally grown willow also operated from 1894 until 1950.
+A cricket bat factory utilising locally grown willow operated from 1894 to 1950.

 Due to the Great War in Europe, in 1917 the South Australian state government changed many German place names.
 The name Lobethal was changed to Tweedvale (honouring the town's major industry).
 Lobethal was re-instated as the town's name with the enactment of the South Australia Nomenclature Act of 1935 on 12 December 1935.